 The presented design concept of a website has a fixed header which doesn’t hide while the page is scrolled.
 However, it follows minimalism principles featuring brand name lettering as a center of the composition, magnifier icon marking search functionality and hamburger button hiding links to navigation areas.

-Here is one more design concept featuring creative approach to the header design.
+Here is one more design concept featuring a creative approach to the header design.
 The initial view of the home page includes the extremely minimalistic header: it shows only social icons and the search.
 However, scrolling down users get the sticky header with quite a traditional set of navigation items: the first element to see on the top left part is hamburger button hiding the extended menu, then branding sign followed by the links to thematic information blocks.
 The composition is finished with the search placed in the top-right part of the page in all the process of interaction with the page and supporting the feeling of consistency.

 Double menu in the header can present two layers of navigation.
-We have shown the example of such trick in one of the recent case studies for a bakery website.
+We have shown the example of such a trick in one of the recent case studies for a bakery website.

 As you can see, the website also uses a sticky header which consists of two levels of navigation.
 The upper menu shows the links to social networks, the logo, search, shopping cart and hamburger button hiding the extended menu.
-The second line of navigation gives instant connection to the core interaction areas: products catalog, locations for the point-of-sales, news and special offers, information about the service and contact section.
+The second line of navigation gives an instant connection to the core interaction areas: products catalog, locations for the point-of-sales, news and special offers, information about the service and contact section.
 Visual and typographic hierarchy makes all the elements clear and easily scanned providing solid ground for positive user experience.

-The bottom line is simple here: header of any website is the strategically vital zone of interaction for any website.
+The bottom line is simple here: header is the strategically vital zone of interaction for any website.
 Each particular case requires its own approach which will be informative and usable for the specific target audience.
 User research can provide the good basis for the design solutions which can follow quite traditional forms of header organization or require totally new perspective.

 Here is a bunch of links to the articles and design collections which could provide further interesting explorations of the topic: